Bully (video game)

 The game is played from a third-person perspective and its open world can be navigated on foot, skateboard, motor scooter, bicycle, or go-kart.
-Set in the fictional town of Bullworth, the single-player story follows juvenile delinquent student James "Jimmy" Hopkins, who is involuntarily enrolled at Bullworth Academy boarding school for a year, and puts his efforts to rise through the ranks of the school system in order to put a stop to bullying.
 Players control Jimmy as he attempts to become more popular among the school's various "cliques", in addition to attending classes and completing various side missions.
 The Scholarship Edition includes a two-player competitive multiplayer mode that lets two players compete for the highest score in different classes.